input-output-hk/vrf-optimisation-tests/README.md

 ### Batch verification
 We give details of the changes required for batch verification in [VRF_BATCH](VRF_BATCH.md) file, and perform a preliminary performance study using the rust binary.

+### EC optimisations and Hash optimisations
+The VRF verification equation is separated in two main blocks.
+EC-related operations and hash-related operations.
+The optimisations that can be exploited by the EC operations, cannot be exploited by the hashing operations, and viceversa.
+This means that the variable time operations, or the batch verification does not improve the hash-related functions.
+Similarly, using try and increment, does not result in a performance proportional to the overall time, but rather an absolute improvement.
+In other words, the improvement of 0.013ms we saw above would be mantained if we reduce the verification time to half by exploiting batch verification.
+This means that if we manage to reduce the VRF verification time to ~0.075ms by using batch verification, the try and increment function would bring us a further ~17% improvement, down to ~0.063ms.
+These particular experiments cannot be performed, as currently the batch-verification is only estimated using a [rust binary](./src/main.rs).
+If we decide to go forward with batch verification, we will implement this in Libsodium's fork (which is a considerable amount of work).

 ### Difference between internal and exposed multiplication
 It is quite surprising to see that the scalar multiplication exposed by libsodium's API